Sazzzel/Hearth_Keeper/README.md

 *Black, white and grey used for backgrounds, text and Login/Logout icon*

 ![screenshot of colour scheme ADD THIS]()
-*Colour Scheme for FreeFido website*
+*Colour Scheme for Hearth Keeper website*

 ![colour blind safe colour swatch ADD THIS]()
 *Accessibility check for colour scheme*